learn-co-students/pfwtfp-hash-drills-london-web-062419-repeat/README.md

 It turns out you've got a last minute addition to your guest list: your vegan friend is coming as well!
 We'll need to prepare a `vegan_ingredients` list.
-However, vegan diets are similar to vegetarian diets, so rather than write a method that filters from from our original list, let's use `vegetarian_ingredients`.
-Write a method that uses the `Hash` returned by `vegetarian_ingredients`, removes all dairy and returns a new `Hash`.
+However, vegan diets are similar to vegetarian diets, so rather than write a method that filters from from our `shopping_list`, let's use use the `Hash` returned by `vegetarian_ingredients`, remove all dairy items from it, and return this updated `Hash`.

 #### Allergens